 Need a simple way to get an extensive overview of your website?
 SEOquake does just that.

-This is one of the best SEO Chrome extensions if you want a comprehensive overview of things like your Alexa rank, indexing information for Google, Bing, and your SEMrush rank.
+This is one of the best SEO Chrome extensions if you want a comprehensive overview of everything SEO, including indexing information for Google, Bing, and your SEMrush rank.

 From there, you can dive into specific reports such as a density or diagnosis report.